Web-Affan-Farooq/Manzarri/README.md

 - 17-6-2025.12:36am   fix block account feature

 Notes:
-implement push notifications on admin dashboard create notification card for notification display and user vercel notification bar as inspiration get accounts from state instead of getting it from datasets for maintaining cache edit the signup route and setup for pushing notifications create and customize notifications for success and failures .
+Complete order tabel and functionalities implement push notifications on admin dashboard create notification card for notification display and use vercel notification bar as inspiration get accounts from state instead of getting it from datasets for maintaining cache edit the signup route and setup for pushing notifications create and customize notifications for success and failures .